OpenConext/Mujina/README.md

   * ACS endpoint
   * SLO Endpoint of the SP (HTTP Post Binding)

-- A SAML2 complient Service Provider.
+- A SAML2-compliant Service Provider.
 The SP displays the attributes as these were received from an IdP.
 A REST api allows for the 'just-in-time' manipulation of:
   * entityID
   * signing certificate
   * sso Service URL